 However, this program is developed and headed by someone who has passion and commitment, and readiness for further development and improvement.
-Liliana Swaydane identified some of their weak points: Lack of courses in Law (culturally relevant legislation), Project management & Fundraising; Cultural Policy, Graphic design (which could easily be developed) and Curation of cultural programs.
+Liliana Swaydane identified some of their weak points: Lack of courses in Law (culturally relevant legislation), Project management & b.

-b.
 Curatorial master's.
 This department is aware of the need for special courses in Cultural management and cultural policies.
 It has connections with some French universities.